 Researchers are still discovering exactly how stress affects human health, but one thing is clear: stress impairs our ability to focus and concentrate — and identity theft can be quite stressful.

-What’s more, stress can erode employees’ social, emotional, and physical well-being, which Gallup ties to the number of sick days people take, their job performance, and turnover — all measurable benchmarks that can impact a company’s bottom line.
+Stress can erode employees’ social, emotional, and physical well-being, which Gallup ties to the number of sick days people take, their job performance, and turnover — all measurable benchmarks that can impact a company’s bottom line.

 With Allstate Identity Protection, employees never have to face identity theft alone.
 Our dedicated customer support team owns the recovery process, in some cases even taking on limited power of attorney to file paperwork on behalf of our enrollees.
 This means our members are free to focus on more important things — like giving their all at work.